wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

 * Each entity needs a view to provide an HTML representation to the user.
 Each view has to implement the EntityDocumentView interface from the WikibaseView component.
 * MediaWiki bindings are needed by defining a content class extending EntityContent and a handler class extending EntityHandler.
 Furthermore, the handler has to be registered in the entity types repository.
 It is used to create instances of the content class.

-Entity types are defined in WikibaseLib.entitytypes.php and WikibaseRepo.entitytypes.php.
+Entity types are defined in [WikibaseLib.entitytypes.php] and [WikibaseRepo.entitytypes.php].
 They can be amended by extensions using WikibaseRepoEntityTypes hook.

 The entity types repository is an associative array mapping entity type identifiers to a set of callbacks that act as factory methods.
 The structure of this set is defined as follows, where each string key is associated with a function having the dedicated signature: